yiit/ENFi32_10012026/docs/source/Tools/Tools.rst

 Added: 2025-02-02

-When multiple I2C Interfaces are configured (ESP32 only), we need to configure on which I2C Interface the Watchdog chip is connected:
+When multiple I2C Busses are configured (ESP32 only), we need to configure on which I2C Bus the Watchdog chip is connected:

 .. image:: images/Tools_WD_I2CSelector.png

-NB: If only 1 I2C Interface is configured, this configuration option isn't shown.
+NB: If only 1 I2C Bus is configured, this configuration option isn't shown.

 JSON bool output without quotes